maxzheng/workspace-tools/docs/README.rst

 Feature Summary
 ===============

-* One tool to seamlessly manage / integrate all workspace tools, from develop to publish.
+* One tool to seamlessly manage / integrate all workspace tools, from setup to publish.
 * Trunk based development.
 One branch represents one change that is merged into master when pushed.
 * SCM agnostic (for git/git-svn and svn (commit/push command support later)).
 * Simplified command execution for common workflow